TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 ## Let's Start With NodeJS API?

-We will build Rest Apis for **creating, retrieving, updating & deleting Properties**.
+We will build Rest Apis for **creating, retrieving, updating & deleting  for Property Service**.

 #### Overview of Node JS API Implementation?